austinhuang0131/joinmatrix/guide/fix-decryption-error.md

 ### Basic checks

-* Did the sender enable "Never send encrypted messages to unverified sessions in this room from this session" in Room Settings => Security & Privacy?
-(Turn it off if you don't understand what it does)
+* Did the sender enable "Never send encrypted messages to unverified sessions in this room from this session" in Room Settings => Security & Privacy => Encryption, or in User Settings => Security & Privacy => Cryptography?
+(If so, turn it off if you don't understand what it does.)
-* Have you logged out of every device when you received the message?
-(No can do, though dehydrated devices will eventually fix this issue)
+* Were you logged out of every device at the time the message was sent?
+(If so, there is no way to recover the message as of now.)
-* Can the sender see your current device?
-(If not, please verify whether your homeserver is working correctly)
+* Can the sender see your current device (by opening your profile and clicking "sessions" on PC)?
+(If not, please verify whether your homeserver is working correctly.)

 ### If at least one of your devices can read the messages